 Digestion and Alimentary Canal

 The alimentary canal is also termed as the digestive tract.
-The alimentary canal starts from the mouth and ends in the anus.
-Alimentary canal consists of the following parts.
+The main parts of the alimentary canal are:

 Mouth and oral cavity

 Mouth is a first part of the alimentary canal.
 It consists of lips, cheeks, tongue, and teeth.
 Teeth are used to masticate the food in order to increase the surface of the food for digestion.
 As a result, enzymes from the oral cavity act on the food effectively to increase the rate of digestion.
-Two sets of tooth form in the human life.
-These are as follows:
+During the lifespan, humans have two sets of teeth:

-Four different types of permanent teeth are present in the human beings.
+Four different types of permanent teeth present in the oral cavity are: